theacodes/blog.thea.codes/srcs/the-design-of-the-juno-dco.md

 </form>

-There is an **obvious** difference between DCO's output and the [VCO's](#vco): The DCO's amplitude varies across its frequency range.
+There is an **obvious** difference between DCO's output and the [VCO's output](#vco): The DCO's amplitude varies across its frequency range.
 Lower frequencies have a higher amplitude (and are therefore louder) and higher frequencies have a lower amplitude (and are therefore quieter).
 In the extreme cases the lower frequencies **clip** (*saturate* the op-amp's output) leading to distortion, and the higher frequencies become inaudible.
 The next section will cover why this happens and how to accomplish an even amplitude across the DCO's range.

 But before that, take a moment to review.
 You've now learned the theory behind both VCOs and DCOs.
 The key takeaways from DCOs are: